CumulusNetworks/docs/content/cumulus-linux-44/Layer-3/VRFs/Management-VRF.md

 ## Management VRF and DNS

-Cumulus Linux supports both DHCP and static DNS entries over management VRF through IP FIB rules.
-These rules are added to direct lookups to the DNS addresses out of the management VRF.
+Cumulus Linux supports both DHCP and static DNS entries over management VRF through IP FIB rules, which it adds to direct lookups to the DNS addresses out of the management VRF.

 For DNS to use the management VRF, the static DNS entries must reference the management VRF in the `/etc/resolv.conf` file.
 You cannot specify the same DNS server address twice to associate it with different VRFs.